ARTICLE

 Card Stength XI - The Medieval Tarot by Luigi Scapini

-Ace of Spades - The Medieval Tarot by Luigi Scapini
+Ace of Swords - The Medieval Tarot by Luigi Scapini

-The Ace of Spades includes Cain and Abel brothers, each aside on the handle.
+The Ace of Swords includes Cain and Abel brothers, each aside on the handle.

 Ten of Swords - The Medieval Tarot by Luigi Scapini

-The Ten of Swords includes the traitors to the Caesar in the handles, and in the center is The Lord of Flies (one of the names for Belcebu or Baal, prince of hell).
+It includes the traitors to the Caesar in the handles, and The Lord of Flies in the center (one of the names for Belcebu or Baal, prince of hell).

 Page of Swords - The Medieval Tarot by Luigi Scapini

-The Page of Swords is Brighella, a character of the commedia dell’arte who was usually performed during the Rennaisance Venetian carnival3.
-The character is a smart and artful slave who knows how to help and also how to cheat.
-As he has no scruples, he easily adapts to any job: he may become a host, a soldier, a servant or a thief.
+It's Brighella, a character usually performed in the Rennaisance Venetian carnival.
+A smart and artful slave who knows how to help and how to cheat.
+With no scruples, he easily turns into a host, a soldier, a servant or a thief.

 Four of Swords - The Medieval Tarot by Luigi Scapini